ods/aiokafka-todo/README.md

 ### What stops us from doing it?

 The test is flaky by nature (race), we have to come with some solution for it.

+## Replace codec dependencies

+### Why?

+Some of them are not supported, we already have problems with python-snappy in Python 3.11.

+### What?

+One probable candidate is [cramjam](https://github.com/milesgranger/pyrus-cramjam) could replace them all.
+According to [download statistics](https://pepy.tech/project/cramjam) it's much more popular, than aiokafka itself.